ultimaweapon/tsuki/README.md

 - Binary chunk is not supported.
 - Panic when memory allocation is failed without retry (same as Rust).
+- GC has only one mode and cannot control from outside.
 - Chunk name does not have a prefix (e.g. `@`).
 - Second argument to `__close` metamethod always `nil`.
 - `__gc` metamethod is not supported.